MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 **Improvements & New Features**

-* [Premium] Allow to upload client logo
+* [Premium] Allow uploading client logo
-* Allow to upload project logo
+* Allow uploading project logo
 * Can adjust the parent-child relationship of tasks
 * New Project list view
 * Adjust the java memory settings